 - Lists of memberships approaching their renewal dates

-- Lists of memberships that have expired withing the last several years
+- Lists of memberships that have expired within the last several years

 - Emails in copy/paste format and in spreadsheet format